 The discretized versions of eqs.~\eqref{eq:green} and \eqref{eq:maize} take the form

 where we have defined

-$e_j$ denotes the unit vector in the $j$-th direction and we denoted the position and momentum variables by hats in order to keep the symbols $P,Q$ free for later use.
-These coordinates satisfy the commutation relations
+$\vec e_j$ denotes the unit vector in the $j$-th direction and we have written the position and momentum operators with hats in order to keep the symbols $P,Q$ free for later use.
+These coordinates and momentum operators satisfy the commutation relations

-We see that on the lattice the field theory reduces to a theory of coupled harmonic oscillators.
+We see that, on the lattice, the field theory reduces to a theory of coupled harmonic oscillators.
 To decouple these oscillators, we move into Fourier space by defining

-Note that we have chosen opposite conventions for the fourier transforms of the coordinates and momenta.
-These coordinates satisfy the commutation relations
+Note that we have chosen opposite signs for the phases in the Fourier transforms of the position and momentum operators.
+These operators satisfy the commutation relations

-The Hamiltonian and charge take the form\footnote{Throughout the following we will stick to the convention where $\tilde{Q}_{s,\vec n}^\dagger$ is the complex conjugate of $\tilde{Q}_{s,\vec n}$ rather than being the fourier transform of the coordinate $Q_{s,\vec a}^\dagger$ with conventions as in \eqref{eq:sandwich}.}
+The Hamiltonian and charge then read\footnote{Throughout the following, we will stick to the convention where $\tilde{Q}_{\vec n}^\dagger$ is the complex conjugate of $\tilde{Q}_{\vec n}$, rather than being the Fourier transform of the coordinate $Q_{\vec a}^\dagger$, with conventions as in \eqref{eq:sandwich}.}